kantarcise/Low-Noise-Amplifier-Design/README.md

 After we get almost the 10 times bigger data for S parameters, we can do a design on any frequency desired.
 (This is actually pretty important, as if you are trying to reproduce this project with another transistor; you might want to take a look at the matlab script.)

 After you chose the S parameters for your frequency, its time to move on to the stability check.
+You can take a look on how we calculate determinant and the K value from the report.

+If the amplifier is stable at the frequency; for a low noise design, we might want to take a look at the **"Noise Parameters"** .

 ## Simulation